enzoaaragao/Econometric/README.md

 ## Overview

 The "Final_Project_Statement" file contains the instructions of the course project.
-You should read it before exploring the "Group2" folder
+You should read it before exploring the "Group2" folder.

 ---